florin-dumitrescu/accurate-search/README.md

 The most accurate text search engine and faster than most of the other search libraries.
 No dependencies on other libraries or APIs, so it works offline too.
 Offers search suggestions and scoring based on the items ratings.

 Features:
-- text search with options:
+- **text search** with options:
-  - engine: accurate / speed
+  - engine:
+    - accurate - the most accurate search, faster than most of the other search libraries; takes ratings into consideration
+	- speed - fastest search, good results; ignores ratings
   - search inside words: true / false
-  - if an item have rating, it will influence the scoring
+  - if an item have **rating**, it will influence the scoring
+- **ratings** (optional)
+  - The accurate search engine will also take into consideration the ratings if they are defined (bigger rating is better)
-- search suggestions
+- **search suggestions**
   - suggest full words starting with the letters entered by the user
 - realtime indexing of the content
   - content will stay indexed after adding or removing items